jonas-grgt/jonasg.io/content/posts/kafka-without-structure-is-just-kafka/index.md

 names.

-This small redundancy helps eliminate ambiguity and protects against costly mistakes—like accidentally producing or worse, deleting topics from the wrong environment.
+This small redundancy helps eliminate ambiguity and protects against costly mistakes like, accidentally producing or worse, deleting topics from the wrong environment.

 ### Managing Topics